International Marxist Group: The International Group

+The Black Dwarf

-The Black DwarfThe Black Dwarf was launched in June 1968 under Tariq Ali's editorship, with several other IMG members on its editorial board.
+The Black Dwarf was launched in June 1968 under Tariq Ali's editorship, with several other IMG members on its editorial board.
 Its creative and pluralist nature attracted a number of new activists to the group: John Lennon was friendly to the organisation.

 While IMG members largely remained in the Labour Party, including Charlie van Gelderen, International marked a break from 'deep entrism'.
 Its first issue claimed that "The Week was brought out in the expectation that a mass left would arise in the Labour party once labour was in power.
 [Its] main function was that of an organiser and co-ordinator [...] but this will be a by-product of the main function of International: the creation of a firm marxist core in the labour movement."
 Its campaigning was focussed on broader initiatives such as the Vietnam Solidarity Campaign and the Russell Tribunal, in which Ernie Tate was prominent and in which the RSL and Socialist Labour League did not work, the Institute for Workers' Control and the Revolutionary Socialist Students Front, in which Peter Gowan and Murray Smith were active.
 The agitational work of The Week was carried on in The Black Dwarf and in Socialist Woman, launched in 1969.
 The Group gained some public prominence when Tariq Ali, who had joined in April 1968, was widely publicised in the media as a leader of protests against the Vietnam War.

 After the IMG became the British section of the Fourth International in May 1969, International started to be formally presented as the publication of the IMG.
 The group began to focus on work in the student movement and trade unions.
 It abandoned its earlier systematic entryist work within the Labour Party, although the IMG continuously operated a "fraction" to organise its members within the Party.
 This turn out from the party led to a small number of members, including Al Richardson, being marginalised: they went on to form the Revolutionary Communist League, better known as the Chartists.

 The IMG was quickly noted for its energetic support for international solidarity campaigns concerning Vietnam, Cuba, Czechoslovakia, South Africa, and its support for socialists facing repression in France, Bolivia and Mexico, support for which was organised through the Black Dwarf.
 Internationals May 1969 famous headline "Permanent Revolution Reaches UK" reflected its support for armed self-defence against the British state's forces in Northern Ireland in the Red Weekly and in its propaganda activity.
 It also supported, in orthodox Trotskyist fashion, the Communist-influenced struggles of the MPLA in Angola, FRELIMO in Mozambique and the ANC in South Africa despite the complete contempt of the Communist parties for Trotskyists: some opponents nicknamed them 'MIGs', after the Soviet military MiG.

 In domestic politics, the early 1970s saw the IMG completely reject parliamentary politics.
 In 1970, the group used the general election as an opportunity to make revolutionary propaganda rather than canvassing for the return of a Labour government.